π‘οΈ Coalesce Option in Entity Framework ExtensionsIgnore NULL values during updates

 A company uses EF Core and imports customers with the BulkMerge method from Entity Framework Extensions to insert new customers and update existing ones.

-However, thereβs a peculiarity: the customer data to import doesnβt always contain all values β some fields can be null
+However, thereβs a peculiarity: the customer data to import doesnβt always contain all values β some fields can be null.
+For certain columns, we want to keep the destination value if the source value is null.

 In summary: